Bend Summer Activities: 9 Ways to Experience the Great Outdoors

 To rent stand-up paddleboards, try Sun Country Tours and explore Old Mill District.
 The company provides a board, paddle and jacket, with some pet-friendly boards available.

 It’s no secret that biking is a way of life in Bend.
 The city offers over 300 miles of single-track trails on and off road.
-In addition, cyclers have access to an urban trail system and the Three Sisters Scenic Bikeway, a collection of road cycling routes that connect communities within central Oregon.
+In addition, cyclers have access to an urban trail system and Three Sisters Scenic Bikeway, a collection of road cycling routes that connect communities within central Oregon.

-For a easy hike around 2 or 3 miles, try the trails at Pilot Butte State Park, Todd Lake, Sparks Lake and Farewell Bend River.
+For a easy hike around 2 or 3 miles, try trails at Pilot Butte State Park, Todd Lake, Sparks Lake and Farewell Bend River.
 Need more of a challenge?
 Tumalo Falls, Green Lakes and Sisters Mirror Lake all offer trails that range from 4 to 8 miles and increase in elevation.

 Home to 25 courses and named among the best places for golfers to live by Golf.com, Bend welcomes golfers to tee off on scenic courses.
-In the summer, the city’s dry sunny climate help make this a golfer’s paradise.
+In the summer, the city’s dry sunny climate helps make this a golfer’s paradise.
 Additionally, greens are situated near picturesque mountains, trees and water features.

 Bend Golf and Country Club features an 18-hole course that measures over 7,000 yards from championship tees.
-Designed by Chandler Egan, the course welcomes golfers to play and walk their way through the course.
+Designed by Chandler Egan, the course welcomes golfers to play and walk through the course.
 Course challenges include tall pines, water features, sand bunkers and slight elevations.